 Among the neuro-immunological conditions we treat for pediatric patients, in addition to multiple sclerosis, are:

 - Transverse myelitis

 - Acute disseminated encephalomyelitis (ADEM)

 - Anti-MOG antibody related demyelination

-Treatment involves three key components: disease modification therapies, which typically modulate immune system function to prevent further MS activity; symptom management, including therapies for pain, fatigue, weakness and stiffness; and wellness promotion, consisting of exercise, diet and lifestyle modifications.
+MS treatment at the Pediatric Multiple Sclerosis Center involves three key components after diagnosis: disease modification therapies, which typically modulate immune system function to prevent further MS activity; symptom management, including therapies for pain, fatigue, weakness and stiffness; and wellness promotion, consisting of exercise, diet and lifestyle modifications.

-Here at the center, we use immune-based disease modifying therapies to limit the acute attacks of MS and prevent further damage to the brain, spinal cord or optic nerves.
-These are advanced therapies that aim to prevent the immune system from attacking the nerve cells.
+Here at the center for pediatric patients, we use immune-based disease modifying therapies to limit the acute attacks of MS and prevent further damage to the brain, spinal cord or optic nerves.
+These are advanced therapies that aim to prevent the immune system from attacking the nerve cells of pediatric MS patients.

 Dr. Graves, who is a trained neuro-ophthalmologist, also offers neuro-ophthalmological treatment.

-Along with coordinating state-of-the-art care, we will have an active research program.
+Along with coordinating state-of-the-art care for pediatric patients, we will have an active research program.
 As a scientific member of the U.S. Network of Pediatric MS Centers, we will be participating in exciting projects, from identifying new risk factors for the disease to developing new treatment options.

-The clinic is held Monday mornings from 9-12:30 a.m. on the main campus of Rady Children’s Hospital.
+The pediatric MS clinic is held Monday mornings from 9-12:30 a.m. on the main campus of Rady Children’s Hospital.